maeotsup/users-view-with-search/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The client page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will see any lint errors in the console.

 ### `yarn dev:server`

 Runs only the server-side app in the development mode. \

-API endpoints are available on port `3080` in development mode - for example [http://localhost:3080/api/users](http://localhost:3080/api/users)
+API endpoints are available on port `3080` in development mode - for example [http://localhost:3080/api/users](http://localhost:3080/api/users).\

-The client page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will see any lint errors in the console.

 ### `yarn test`